Andrey123815/excel_word_extractor/README.md

 ## About Repostitory

-According to the received excel file (csv, xlsx and others), it converts to word format with a given table structure and formatting.
+According to the received excel file(.xlsx,.xlsm,.xltx,.xltm), it converts to word format with a given table structure and formatting.

 ## Languages